Offshore wind power: Installation

 Specialized jackup rigs (wind turbine installation vessels) are used to install foundation and turbine.
-As of 2019 the next generation of vessels are being built, capable of lifting 3–5,000 tons to 160 m.
+As of 2019 the next generation of vessels are being built, capable of lifting 3,000–5,000 tons to 160 m.
 The large components can be difficult to install, and gyroscopes can improve handling precision.
 Dynamic positioning has also been used to keep the vibrating pile driver steady when installing foundations.

 A large number of monopile foundations have been used in recent years for economically constructing fixed-bottom offshore wind farms in shallow-water locations.
 Each uses a single, generally large-diameter, foundation structural element to support all the loads (weight, wind, etc.) of a large above-surface structure.
 Other types are tripods (steel) and gravity base foundations (concrete).

 The typical construction process for a wind turbine sub-sea monopile foundation in sand includes using a pile driver to drive a large hollow steel pile 25 m deep into the seabed, through a 0.5 m layer of larger stone and gravel to minimize erosion around the pile.
 These piles can be 4 m in diameter with approximately 50 mm thick walls.
 A transition piece (complete with pre-installed features such as boat-landing arrangement, cathodic protection, cable ducts for sub-marine cables, turbine tower flange, etc.) is attached to the now deeply driven pile, the sand and water are removed from the centre of the pile and replaced with concrete.
 An additional layer of even larger stone, up to 0.5 m diameter, is applied to the surface of the seabed for longer-term erosion protection.

-For the ease of installing the towers and connecting them to the seabed, they are installed in two parts, the portion below the water surface and the portion above the water.
+For the ease of installing the towers and connecting them to the seabed, installation is in two parts, the portion below the water surface and the portion above the water.
 The two portions of the tower are joined by a transition piece which is filled with a grouted connection.
 The grouted connection helps transfer the loads experienced by the turbine tower to the more stable monopile foundation of the turbine.
 One technique for strengthening the grout used in the connections is to include weld beads known as shear keys along the length of the grout connection to prevent any sliding between the monopile and the tower.

 Offshore wind turbine components are large.
 Transporting of components between manufacturing and assembling facilities before the installation is to be minimized.
 As a result, offshore wind port facilities have been specifically built in the regions with high concentration of offshore wind developments.
 For large offshore wind farm projects, offshore wind ports become strategic hubs of the supply chain for the installations.